lindgr3n/vue-firebase-vuetify-boilerplate/README.md

 ## Firebase setup

-TODO fix a tutorial on how to setup in fireconsole
+TODO fix a tutorial on how to setup in firebase console

 ```bash
 yarn firebase:login